Find information on the different types of services available to you in north inner city Dublin.

 Providing rehabilitation to stabilised drug users through training & development

-Training and support work is continuing, mostly online, with face to face supports where needed.
-Key working and support continues for CE participants, pre-entry group and past participants.
-Staff continue to provide advocacy and referrals to treatment services and rehabilitation as well as educational and therapeutic work, with some additional supports out of hours as required during the Covid-19 crisis.
+Training, Key working and support for CE participants, pre-entry group and past participants.
+Staff provide advocacy and referrals to treatment services and rehabilitation as well as educational and therapeutic work.

 Step by Step